skylark-domx-plugins/skylark-domx-plugins-lists/README.md

-# skylark-widgets-listgroup
+# skylark-domx-lists
-The skylark listgroup widget library for list, accordion,menu, etc.
+The skylark list  library for dom api extension.